 In our digital world, reach has been commoditized.

-It doesn't matter if you're the biggest brand on the planet, or a one-woman band selling t-shirts, you can reach your customers at a scale like never before available to us in human history, for the cost of meal at Panera.
+It doesn't matter if you're the biggest brand on the planet or a one-woman band selling t-shirts, you can reach your customers at a scale like never before for the cost of meal at Panera.

 It's the most incredible time to be a marketer.

-But just because you can reach your customers, doesn't mean you have their attention.
+But just because you can reach your customers doesn't mean you'll grab their attention.

 As a team of marketers and technologists, we struggled with the same content marketing problem.

-We needed to create marketing campaigns that break through the marketing clutter, capture attention, build loyalty, and drive sales.
+We needed to create marketing campaigns that broke through the marketing clutter, captured attention, built loyalty, and drove sales.

-In realizing that storytelling is the solution, and the next big thing in marketing, we made it our mission to help brands tell breakthrough stories.
+In realizing that storytelling was the solution and the next big thing in marketing, we made it our mission to help brands tell breakthrough stories.

 But we quickly hit a roadblock.